Canonicity of Proofs in Constructive Modal Logic: Game Semantics for

-In this subsection, we recall the definitions of games and winning strategies from \cite{acc:cat:str:games}.
+In this subsection, we briefly recall the definitions of games and winning strategies from \cite{acc:cat:str:games} required to make the paper self-contained.
 Note that differently from the previous works, we here include the additional information of the \emph{pointer function} in the definition of views.
 This information is crucial for the results in \Cref{sec:foc} where we provide a one-to-one correspondence between our winning strategies and \mlts.

 \begin{definition} Let $\are$ be an arena.
-We call a \emph{move} an occurrence of a vertex $v$ of $\are$ with $\lab v\neq \lbox$.
-The \defi{polarity} of a move $v$ is the parity of $\dep v$: a move is a \defi{\evenmove} (resp.~a \defi{\oddmove}) if $\dep v$ is even (resp.~odd).
+We call a \defn{move} an occurrence of a vertex $v$ of $\are$ with $\lab v\neq \lbox$.
+The \defn{polarity} of a move $v$ is the parity of $\dep v$: a move is a \defn{\evenmove} (resp.~a \defn{\oddmove}) if $\dep v$ is even (resp.~odd).